 The year at LBS was a rollercoaster of courses, extracurricular activities, workshops, networking and experiencing London.
 The year was fun, challenging and engaging, every day I felt grateful to be there.

 During the summer in between London Business School and Fudan University, I decided to stretch myself and work in Cambodia as a finance intern in Leopard Capital, a US Private Equity firm focused on frontier markets.
-Finance in frontier countries is very different, for better or for worse, than in developed countries.
-Furthermore, I made the most of the opportunity to motorcycle across Cambodia, Laos and Vietnam before moving to Shanghai.
+Finance in frontier countries is very different, for better or for worse, than in developed countries so it was interesting to gain this wider perspective.
+I then further made the most of the opportunity to motorcycle across Cambodia, Laos and Vietnam before moving to Shanghai.
 It was a truly memorable summer.

 Once in Shanghai, I quickly realised that Fudan was very different to LBS.
 Fudan is a huge University, that only recently opened to international students and, therefore, is hard to keep the familiar atmosphere so characteristic of LBS.
 Nevertheless, it provided a good window inside the Chinese business environment and culture.

 Shanghai is also an extremely exciting city to live in.
 The city offers something for everyone, full of opportunities, buzzing with restaurants, cafes and an amazing nightlife.
 During my time in Fudan, I also worked at the New York University Shanghai Campus as a research fellow to investigate the internationalisation strategies of the major Chinese tech companies and as a teaching assistant for the course “Doing Business in China”.
 Living between these two major universities was a great opportunity to challenge my understanding about China even further.